laperezNYC/CAMELS-SAM/docs/source/access.rst

 Data Access
 ************

-**L.A.P.
-Note as of 3:28pm EDT Thursday 1/6/2021: Permissions for the LH set are still being figured out; apologies for the delay, and thank you for your interest!
-This message will be removed once all is functioning as intended.**

 The available CAMELS-SAM data is stored in the Rusty cluster of the Flatiron Institute in New York City, and its data can be accessed through four different methods:

 .. note::